Gas Infrastructure Safety Cases

 Safety case policy and guidelines

-In addition to the regulations, ESV has published two key documents which support the application of the safety case regime.
+In addition to the regulations, ESV has published three key documents which support the application of the safety management regime.

-- Gas and Pipeline Infrastructure Safety Case Policy.
-This document explains how ESV intends to interpret and apply the safety case regime, and clarify what is intended to be achieved through compliance with statutory and regulatory requirements.
-Click here to see the policy.
+- Gas and Pipeline Infrastructure Safety Case Policy: explains how ESV intends to interpret and apply the safety management regime, and clarify what is intended to be achieved through compliance with statutory and regulatory requirements.

-- Gas Safety Case Preparation and Submission for Facilities and Pipelines Guidelines.
-This document is intended to help you better understand how to develop and comply with an accepted safety case are also available today.
-Click here to see the guidelines.
+- Gas Safety Case Preparation and Submission for Facilities and Pipelines Guidelines: intended to help you better understand how to develop and comply with an accepted safety case.

 - Safety Management Plan Preparation and Submission for Pipelines: to help you understand how to develop and comply with an accepted safety management plan.